LucasPickering/slumber/docs/src/api/request_collection/template.md

 A template is represented in YAML as a normal string, and thus supports [all of YAML's string syntaxes](https://www.educative.io/answers/how-to-represent-strings-in-yaml).
 Templates receive post-processing that injects dynamic values into the string.
 A templated value is represented with `{{...}}`.

-Templates can generally be used in any _value_ in a request recipe (_not_ in keys).
-They _cannot_ be used in profiles or chains, to avoid the potential for recursive templating.
-If this feature would be useful to you, [le tme know](https://github.com/LucasPickering/slumber/issues/15).
+Templates can generally be used in any _value_ in a request recipe (_not_ in keys), as well as in profile values and chains.
+This makes them very powerful, because you can compose templates with complex transformations.

 For more detail on usage and examples, see the [user guide page on templates](../../user_guide/templates.md).